 Regular Tables present data in these categories:

-Experimental tables provide annual means for new classifications of expenditures or socio-economic characteristics.
-Currently, CE provides these experimental tables.
+Research tables provide annual means for new classifications of expenditures or socio-economic characteristics.
+Currently, CE provides these research tables.

 Annual Calendar Year Tables